 A mature female picks up eggs in the ovary, which is located at the junction of the cephalothorax (carapax) with the tail (abdomen).
 For a characteristic location and a special form, aquarists call the ovaries a “saddle”.
 The mating process usually takes place in 1-3 day(s) after the introduction of male and female into the same tank.

 Mating of the Red cherry shrimp

-After that, female releases certain chemical substance (pheromone) into the surrounding water.
+After that, the female releases a certain chemical substance (pheromone) into the surrounding water.
 It is the signal for the males that she is ready to mate.
-The “smell” attract the males and allows them to find the female in the water column.
+The “smell” attracts the males and allows them to find the female in the water column.

 If you notice that some shrimp rush feverishly around the aquarium from corner to corner, this means that one of the females has just molted.
 That is him responding to the hormones and he will try to find that female and mate with her.